SyedAman/PHP-App/README.md

 ## Topics Covered

-- Utilize CRUD statements in SQL - Create, read, update and delete records in a database.
+- CRUD statements in SQL - Create, read, update and delete records in a database.
 - Simple authentication and security - Logging in and out, handling unauthorized users and restricting access.
 - Simple time and date manipulation - Displaying time and date postings and monitoring your posts.
-- Displaying public and private data - Simply display information for logged-in users only and for the public
+- Displaying public and private data - Display information for logged-in users and for the public
 - De-briefing and Summary - Final output and some notes.
 FAQ's are also place here.

 ## Tasks Covered